Hines challenges council’s demand for €31.4m contribution for Cherrywood development

 That 2018 permission included conditions requiring Hines to pay development contributions to the council “as a contribution towards expenditure that is, or is proposed to be incurred, by the planning authority” in respect of the provision of certain public infrastructure and facilities.

-In Hines’ court documents, it was stated three of the conditions in the 2018 permission requiring the payment of development contributions were expressly imposed under the DLRCCC Development Contribution Scheme 2015-2020 (“the 2015 scheme”), notwithstanding the fact that the 2015 scheme had been superseded by the DLRCC Cherrywood Planning Scheme Development Contribution Scheme 2017-2020 (“the 2017 scheme”) when the 2018 permission was granted.
+In Hines’s court documents, it was stated three of the conditions in the 2018 permission requiring the payment of development contributions were expressly imposed under the DLRCC Development Contribution Scheme 2015-2020 (“the 2015 scheme”), notwithstanding the fact that the 2015 scheme had been superseded by the DLRCC Cherrywood Planning Scheme Development Contribution Scheme 2017-2020 (“the 2017 scheme”) when the 2018 permission was granted.

 Completed works